 Some students use GSALB as a pre-graduate business preparation program and continue on to the MBA program at Chicago Booth School of Business, while other students find their success in MBA, Professional or PhD degree programs elsewhere.

-International students are welcome to take Booth courses through the GSAL program, which is able to issue I-20 documents for F1 international student visas for 1, 2, or 3 academic quarters at the University of Chicago.
+International students needing J1 full time students visa may take Booth classes as GSAL students.
+The GSAL program is able to issue I-20 documents for J1 international student visas for 1, 2, or 3 academic quarters at the University of Chicago.
 Current international GSAL students taking Booth courses come from Europe, Asia, South America, and Africa.
 The GSALB Program Director and her team work closely with international students to ensure successful academic program completion and further graduate school application.

 The Women in Business Initiative is an important partnership between the GSALB program and the Chicago Booth School of Business that encourages extraordinary women to consider advancing their careers.
 By initially taking a Booth course through GSALB, participants can ascertain whether the academic and cultural fit is suitable, and if so, eventually obtain an MBA from Chicago Booth School of Business, and join a select group of successful, confident women leaders in business and commerce, government, and non-profit fields who are able to tackle tough business challenges with strategic leadership skills that are hallmarks of the Chicago Booth School of Business.